 Then she had said, "Jesus, Chip, got it hard again?"

 Again?
 Wait, was THAT what had happened to Chip during the bee???
 If it was, then it would make sense for people to laugh, he guessed.
-A bee's a bad place for that to happen!
+A bee was a bad place for that to happen!

 "So Chip just really likes someone?"
-He wonders aloud.
+He wondered aloud.

-Marcy looks startled.
+Marcy looked startled.
 "You know what that means?"